 Creation of jurisdictional reports that highlight water quality data

 Gathered information about streams and watersheds within jurisdictions

 We offer training and use of monitoring equipment to anyone interested in learning more about Pierce County streams and/or becoming a citizen scientist.
 To learn more about training opportunities contact Belinda.

-2017 Stream Team Reports: Annual water quality reports of currently monitored sites in jurisdictions for the past water year (October 1, 2016 - September 30, 2017)
+2018 Stream Team Reports: Annual water quality reports of prioritized sites in jurisdictions for the past water year (October 1, 2017 - September 30, 2018)